 Holes may be cut in the rear or side window for de-misting.

-Ducts may only be fitted to side window for cooling the driver and de-misting purposes so long as they do not impede the sight line between the competitor and the rear-view mirror and nor shall they impede the competitors’ vision of flag signals, etc.
+Ducts may only be fitted to side windows for cooling the driver and de-misting purposes so long as they do not impede the sight line between the competitor and the rear-view mirror and nor shall they impede the competitors’ vision of flag signals, etc.

 The original mirrors may be removed but vehicles must be fitted with at least one externally mounted rear-view mirror in accordance with Motorsport UK Yearbook section Q13.11.1